imsb-uke/scGAN/README.md

 ### Training
 All the parameters regarding the training should be defined in the `.json` parameter file.
 The type of model (scGAN or cscGAN), the size of the different layers, the normalization layer used to condition the generation (batchnorm or layernorm), lambda, the batch size, dimension of the latent space, along with all the optimizer parameters (number of steps, learning rate, algorithm used...) are defined there.
-Also, the frequencies (how often the values are logged for the Tensorboard, the t-SNE validation plots are plotted, the loss values are displayed on the standard output, the model is saved) are definied there.
+Also, the frequencies (how often the values are logged for the Tensorboard, the t-SNE validation plots are plotted, the loss values are displayed on the standard output, the model is saved) are defined there.
 To run the training, the `--train` flagged is used.
 ```sh
 python main.py --param parameters.json --train